-At least ten children were born to them.
+At least eleven children were born to them.
 There is little information about some of them, while a lot can be said about others.
 But before I go on to describe the fate of the children of Juda and Rifka, let me share a few words about them.

 They lived together for 53 years until Rifka’s death in 1918 – she died of heart attack.
 Juda passed away 5 years later.
 His matzeva survived at the Brzesko Jewish cemetery, and it’s difficult not to be moved by the inscription: